-Since I’ll be quitting my job sometime this year, I want to make sure I take advantage of my contribution allowances while I still can so I’m contributing as much as possible for the first part of the year.
+Since I’ll be quitting my job this year, I want to take full advantage of my retirement accounts while I still can.

-This move got me thinking about whether front-loading your tax-advantaged accounts is a good thing to do every year.
+This got me thinking about whether front-loading tax-advantaged accounts is a good thing to do every year.

 The S&P 500 has risen over 9.5% annually, on average, since 1928.

-While it hasn’t been a steady march higher, the overwhelming trend is upwards so it is reasonable to assume that investing earlier in the year is better than investing later, since you’re more likely to capture a bigger piece of that upward movement.
-This is one of the main reasons dollar-cost averaging is considered a subotimal strategy for investing lump sums.
+While it hasn’t been a steady march higher, the overwhelming trend is upwards so it is reasonable to assume that investing earlier in the year is better than investing later, since you’re more likely to capture a bigger piece of that upward movement (this is one of the main reasons lump-sum investing is better than dollar-cost averaging).

 You’ll end up paying the same in taxes by the end of the year but the money you save on taxes early in the year can be invested in your portfolio and can grow for you rather than for the government.